Codecademy/docs/content/discrete-math/concepts/proofs/terms/proof-by-contradiction/proof-by-contradiction.md

 ## Example

-A famous version of the proof that there are infinitely many primes uses Proof by Contradiction.
+The following example uses proof by contradiction to prove there are infinitely many primes.

 ### Suppose the Negation